rlauer6/make-cpan-dist/README.md

 Options
 -------
--a author
--d description
+-a author      - author (ex: Anonymouse <anonymouse@example.org>) -d description - description to be included CPAN
+-D file        - use file as the dependency list
--h help
+-h             - help
--l path to Perl modules
+-f file        - file containing a list of extra files to include -l path        - path to Perl modules
--m module name
+-m name        - module name
--o output directory (default: current directory)
--p preserve Makefile.PL
+-o dir         - output directory (default: current directory) -p             - preserve Makefile.PL
--r function to list dependencies
--t path to test files
+-P file        - file that contains a list of modules to be packaged -r pgm         - script or program to list dependencies -s             - use scandeps.pl to find dependncies -R yes/no      - recurse directories for files to package (default: yes) -t path        - path to test files
--v more verbose output
+-v             - more verbose output
 -x do not cleanup files

 NOCLEANUP=1, PRESERVE_MAKEFILE=1 can also be passed as environment variables.